 During the massage rhythmic breathing is practiced where typically one hand of the masseur will keep stroking and caressing the genitals.
 The other hand will massage the rest of the body, manipulating muscles with an emphasis on the middle of the chest, the heart center.

 The goal is to generate large amounts of sexual excitement in the genitals and let this energy circulate through the body, thereby inducing Full-Body Orgasms without semen ejaculation.

-The massage is typically climaxed with a breathing pattern and ended with the so-called Big Draw, which is a twenty-second clenching of the musculature of the entire body while holding the breath (the Big Draw pushes aroused sexual energy up the higher Dantian energy centers of the body, thereby transforming sexual energy into spiritual energy).
+The massage is typically climaxed with a breathing pattern and ended with the so-called Big Draw, which is a twenty-second clenching of the musculature of the entire body while holding the breath.
+In fact, the Taoist Big Draw technique pushes aroused sexual energy up the higher Dantian energy centers of the body, thereby transforming sexual energy into spiritual energy.
 Afterwards a period of rest and meditation follows contemplating the sensations in/of the body.